 In Tarkovsky's own words, from an interview with Naum Abramov, "For example, if one shoots a scene of passengers boarding a trolley, which, let's say, we'd never seen before or known anything about, then we'd get something like Kubrick's moon-landing scene.
 On the other hand, if one were to shoot a moon landing like a common trolley stop in a modern film, then everything would be as it should.
 That means to create psychologically, not an exotic but a real, everyday environment that would be conveyed to the viewer through the perception of the film's characters.
 That's why a detailed 'examination' of the technological processes of the future transforms the emotional foundation of a film, as a work of art, into a lifeless schema with only pretensions to truth."

 An example of this is had in Tarkovsky's reframing of Dave Bowman's journey into infinity.
 Tarkovsky instead films a corresponding journey using highways.
 The film opens with Kelvin, a psychologist, still on earth, discussing with others his upcoming trip to the Solaris space station.
 An astronaut by the name of Berton is there, who had been to Solaris a number of years beforehand, had related a bizarre sighting that other scientists concluded was likely an hallucination, but now reveals the remainder of the story to Kelvin.
 When Berton leaves the meeting, he is the one who takes the long journey on the highways, which serves as a stand-in for Kelvin's journey to Solaris which isn't shown.
 There are unsettling aspects to the drive, but there's no reason to go into them here.
-It's enough to note that Tarkovsky responded to Kubrick's technological voyage through the lights with an urban commute, which was Tarkovsky showing he could accomplish the same by plugging into the everyday environment.
+It's enough to note that Tarkovsky responded to Kubrick's high tech, hallucinatory light voyage with an urban commute, which was Tarkovsky showing he could accomplish the same by plugging into the everyday environment.
 The section is beautifully done, but whether it replaces Bowman's trip is up for debate.
-It doesn't communicate Bowman's trauma, his senses and intellect being pushed past their limit, overreaching his experience.
-The drive ultimately serves more as a transition, though one that demands a return to it after the film has been viewed all the way through and deliberating again on its tone and purpose.
+It doesn't communicate Bowman's trauma, his senses and intellect being pushed past their limit, overreaching his experience but it does communicate mystery.
+Structurally, the drive ultimately serves more as a transition, though one that demands a return to it after the film has been viewed all the way through and deliberating again on its tone and purpose.

 Why might I think Kubrick may have taken the opportunity, in The Shining, to respond to Solaris.
 I believe part of that dialogue takes place with the ball that is rolled down the carpet toward Danny before he enters room 237.